browserengineering/book/book/embeds.md

 iterate through its focusable elements, scroll it, or generate an accessibility tree.

 Let's fix that.
-But all this code in `click` is getting a little unwieldly, so first some refactoring.
+But all this code in `click` is getting a little unwieldy, so first some refactoring.
 We'll push object-type-specific behavior down into the various `LayoutObject` subclasses, via a new `dispatch` method that does any special behavior and then returns `True` if the element tree walk should